0xDBFB7/ionprinter/documents/log/field_solver.md

 $$

 $$
-(confusingly, some appear to define the residual as F-Ab.)
+(confusingly, some appear to define the residual backwards, as F-Ab.
+This is equivalent, it just means the corrections have to be applied with -).

 Now, how are electrodes applied to this grid?
 Simple: the points within the electrode are not updated after a smoothing sweep.
 Adjacent points still use these boundary values in the arms of their stencils.
 The residuals must also be zeroed in the boundaries.